Photography and Work

 I used to dream of being a successful photographer with a modicum of international exposure, to make my living from the biz, have my own studio work for me, and for others.
 But alas, it was a vain hope.
 I came to Vietnam.

 I couldn’t find a sufficiently sized customer base, and I was not willing to work for free, on spec, and give away all rights to my photos.
 Then, my studio was robbed.
 My cameras and lenses stolen.
 I was devastated!
 Shattered, and in spite of replacing one camera I’ve not recovered from it.

-My studio, now a sad an bitter joke, my business plans in ruins, my business?
+My studio, now a sad and bitter joke, my business plans in ruins, my business?
 Truth of the matter, I never had one.
-Without customers, you have no business, and it only so long you can maintain the dream that, “If you build it, they will come.”
-The robbery forced me to, “wake up.”
+Without customers, you have no business, and it’s only so long you can maintain the dream that, “If you build it, they will come.”
+The robbery forced me to, “wake up!”

 I still have a camera, but my desire and passion for photography has taken such a deep hit, that I simply walk away when faced with the prospect of, “Taking Photos.”
 I’d rather leave my camera at home, than take it with me on the off chance of capturing a few shots.

 I’m in stunning Asia!
 A traveller! … And the thought of taking photos makes me want to throw up!
 That’s how bad it’s got.
 Now, when I take my camera with me, its to stop someone trying to steal it, when I’m out of the house.

 People still ask me from time to time if I still take photos?
 Sure, I’ll do the occasional portrait shoot, or documentation at the behest of a friend, but not much more.
 Now, I mostly shoot to document my food explorations.

 The joy is just no longer there. … TT